renato-rudnicki/terraform-google-secured-data-warehouse/helpers/bq-security-helper/README.md

 # Policy Tags Helper

-This helper will work on Bigquery and Taxonomy to list its schemas and generate a new one.
-We can find 3 functionalities here:
-   * Export Bigquery schema
-   * Export Taxonomy list
-   * Generate a new schema crossing Bigquery columns with Taxonomy policy tags.
+This helper will export an existing [Bigquery schema](https://cloud.google.com/bigquery/docs/schemas) and a list of Data Catalog taxonomy tags that will be used together to generate a new Bigquery schema with [column level security](https://cloud.google.com/bigquery/docs/column-level-security).

-__Note:__ This helper is mainly for sample purpose.
-You should use your security team's recommend approach to generate and handle key material properly.
+__Note:__ This helper is mainly for testing purpose.
+You should contact your security team's to know how to handle column level security configuration.

 ## Bigquery security helper usage